Trying to Conceive Again

 Assisted conception related questions

-Clomiphene or Clomid is an extremely powerful, oral (taken by mouth), medication that is often prescribed to help those trying to get pregnant if their menstrual (period) cycle is so irregular that they cannot be sure when or if they are ovulating.
-The Clomid would produce a regular cycle to allow for timed intercourse or intrauterine insemination.
+Clomiphene (or Clomid) and letrozole are extremely powerful, oral (taken by mouth), medications that may be prescribed to help those trying to get pregnant if their menstrual (period) cycle is so irregular that they cannot be sure when or if they are ovulating.
+The medication would aim to cause regular ovulation to happen at a predictable time and so let you know when to have sex or intrauterine insemination.
 The medication works by blocking estrogen receptors in the brain, stimulating them to release Follicle Stimulating Hormone (FSH), and Luteinizing Hormone (LH).
-These are the naturally occurring ovarian stimulants that prompt ovulation in a normal cycle.
+These are the naturally occurring ovarian stimulants that also prompt ovulation in a normal cycle.

-Typically, you will take one to three tablets a day for five days early in your cycle.
-During this time, some will notice hot flashes, moodiness, or sleep pattern changes but most notice no symptoms at all.
-Ovulation will typically occur 7-8 days following completion of the Clomid treatment.
+Typically, you will take the tablets each day for five days early in your cycle.
+During this time, some will notice hot flushes, moodiness, or sleep pattern changes but most notice no symptoms at all.
+Ovulation will typically occur 7-8 days following completion of the treatment.
 Because the ovaries are stimulated there may be some bloating, or discomfort with intercourse.

 Rarely hyperstimulation of the ovaries can occur as a result of Clomid use.
-In this case the ovaries become enlarged with multiple follicles.
+In this case you can become unwell when the ovaries become enlarged with multiple follicles and the release of fluid into the abdomen.
 Other rare side effects include visual changes, reversible hair thinning, dizziness, or hives.
-People with currently existent large ovarian cysts or liver disease should not use Clomid.

 Back to top